Orillian/php_tineye/README.md

 http://pastebin.com/YbiHNG27
 http://pastebin.com/84uH0M0R

-* Note: This has been written in php7.
-I will make a branch that uses php 5.6+ shortly.

 * Note: The quick instructions below uses the sandbox keys and the meloncat.jpg file which is the only image usable in the sandbox.